rlui001/Neighborhood-Map/README.md

 - Found Yelp API v3 unable to be used with javascript (could not retrieve access token).
 - Yelp API v2 also gave GET errors, so I ended up using FourSquare's API to get location street/city.

+To run:
+1. Download and extract files into any directory
+2. Open index.html